-The shelf-edge reefs could not keep up with the changes occurring during the mid-postglacial (40–20 m, 10.5–9 ka BP).
-Their demise preceded the turn-on of the Holocene reefs to landward.
+The shelf-edge reefs could not keep up with the changes occurring during the mid-postglacial (40–20 m, 10–9 ka BP), which preceded the turn-on of the Holocene reefs of the modern GBR to landward.
 During this mid-postglacial period, at least 50% of the shelf was flooded and the coastline was now far from the shelf-edge.
 The embayments were either effective traps (deepened lagoons or estuaries with mangrove forests) or estuarine conduits for off-shelf transport, as inferred from the coastal complexity and drainage patterns.
-Moreover, with the deepening of coastal waters, resuspension of the bottom sediments became more dependent on high-energy events, and the riverine plumes had to be much larger to affect shelf-edge waters (Wolanski and Spagnol, 2000; Devlin et al., 2001).
+Moreover, with the deepening of coastal waters, resuspension of the bottom sediments became more dependent on high-energy events, and the riverine plumes had to be much larger to affect shelf margin waters (Wolanski and Spagnol, 2000; Devlin et al., 2001).